spree/spree/guides/content/developer/upgrades/three-dot-five-to-three-dot-six.md

 Please follow the [official paperclip guide](https://github.com/thoughtbot/paperclip/blob/master/MIGRATING.md) if you want to use ActiveStorage instead of paperclip.

-You cann still use paperclip for attachment management by setting `USE_PAPERCLIP` environment variable to `true`, but keep in mind that paperclip is DEPRECATED and we will remove paperclip support in Spree 4.0.
+You cann still use paperclip for attachment management by setting `SPREE_USE_PAPERCLIP` environment variable to `true`, but keep in mind that paperclip is DEPRECATED and we will remove paperclip support in Spree 4.0.

 ### Install missing migrations